satyasaran/BurgerEvoPINN/README.md

 # Deep Learning Based Solution of Nonlinear Partial Differential Equations Arising in the Process of Arterial Blood flow
- Under review in Mathematics and Computers in Simulation
-# Authors
 Bivas Bhaumik, Soumen De, and Satyasaran Changdar:
+Published in  Mathematics and Computers in Simulation

 ## Table of Contents